 Management of the Company is responsible for the preparation and presentation of the Company's financial statements, the effectiveness of internal control over financial reporting, and procedures that are reasonably designed to assure compliance with accounting standards and applicable laws and regulations.
 The Company's independent registered public accounting firm, Ernst & Young LLP, is responsible for performing an independent audit of the consolidated financial statements and of the Company's internal control over financial reporting in accordance with the standards of the Public Company Accounting Oversight Board (United States) (the "PCAOB").
 The Audit Committee's responsibility is to monitor and oversee these processes on behalf of the Board of Directors.
 In fulfilling our oversight responsibilities, we have reviewed and discussed with management and Ernst & Young the audited financial statements for the fiscal year ended December 31, 2020.
-We reviewed and discussed with management and Ernst & Young the quarterly financial statements for each quarter in such fiscal year, management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2020, Ernst & Young's evaluation of the Company's internal control over financial reporting as of that date, and audit plans and results.
+We reviewed and discussed with management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2020, Ernst & Young's evaluation of the Company's internal control over financial reporting as of that date, and audit plans and results.
 We have also discussed with Ernst & Young the matters required to be discussed with the independent auditor by the applicable requirements of the PCAOB.